Building your back muscles

 Face the machine, slightly bend the knees and grip the overhanging bar.
 Gradually pull the weight down while stepping two-three feet back.
 Rotate only the shoulders.
 By keeping your chest high, bring your shoulder blades together and repeat.
 It’s better for isolating the lats.

 Pull yourself up crossing the bar above chin-level.
 Calm your neck muscles and compress your back.
-Then pull yourself down to align arms.
+Then pull yourself down to align your arms.
 Repeat to maintain tension in abs and glutes to tone back muscles.

 6. One-Arm High Cable Row